We Develop Walking Tracks

-The primary objective of the Trust is the development of a network of connected walking tracks in the Langs Beach area.
+The primary objective of the Trust is the development of a network of walking tracks in the Langs Beach area and linking those tracks with tracks in the surrounding area.
+This will enable locals and visitors to enjoy the beauty of our local environment.

-The Trust is now looking at supporting the development of other walking and biking trails in the area such as the improvement of the Coastal Walkway from Langs Beach to Waipu Cove.
-The new owner of Waorahi, a 190ha block on the ridgeline behind Langs beach has also become part of the Trust and has extensive plans for development and restoration of his land.
+Now that the immediate network of walking/shared use tracks around Langs Beach is largely complete, the focus of the Wairahi Tracks Trust has widened to support the development of a ‘Bream Bay Trail’ from Marsden Cove to Mangawhai.
+It is a big goal, but the outcome will boost tourism and provide multiple exciting opportunities for recreational walking and cycling.
+As an example, the owner of Te Waorahi, a 190ha block on the ridgeline behind Langs beach ( see on map above) has become part of the Trust and has extensive plans for the development of mountain bike trails and the restoration of his land.
 Track building work in this area will be linked with the Te Araroa trail which runs through the property.

-The Wairahi Tracks group has mainly worked to restore two areas at Langs Beach.
-These are the Langs Beach Scenic reserve, the entrance to which is across the road from the carpark, and what we call the “bridge to bridge” area, which lies beside the road on the approach to Langs from the South.
+The Wairahi Tracks group initially worked to restore two areas at Langs Beach.
+These are the Langs Beach Scenic reserve, the entrance to which is across the road from the carpark, and the Nikau Forest walk, which lies beside the road on the approach to Langs from the South.
 This area follows both sides of the stream from the bridge at Lang Cove to the bridge at the entrance to Langs Beach Estate.
-The scenic reserve is administered by the Department of Conservation while the bridge to bridge area is administered by the Whangarei District Council.
+The scenic reserve is administered by the Department of Conservation while the grassy area leading to the Nikau Forest walk is administered by the Whangarei District Council.

 • When work first began in the reserve the most overwhelming problem was vast areas of head-high ginger plants.
 The task seemed impossible.
 Many days of weed whacking and slash and paste techniques by local and DoC volunteers were needed to get rid of the majority of the ginger.
 Then volunteers tackled infestations of climbing asparagus fern, blackberry, pampas, woolly nightshade, and cotoneaster; spraying, weed eating, hand pulling and chopping .

-• In the bridge to bridge area the pest plants included climbing asparagus fern, ladder fern and many montbretia and watsonia bulbs that required hand removal.
+• In the Nikau Forest area the pest plants included climbing asparagus fern, ladder fern and many montbretia and watsonia bulbs that required hand removal.
 We sprayed and weeded jasmine, pampas, onion weed, nasturtium, and morning glory, as well as out of control wisteria that was smothering the trees.
 Much of this walkway is still weedy so is a ‘work in progress’ but ultimately it will be a lovely spot for a picnic by the river.

 • It is exciting when we can begin to plant in newly cleared areas .
-In the reserve we are following a planting plan commissioned from “Rural Design.”
+In the Langs Beach Scenic reserve, which is a natural wetland, we are following a planting plan commissioned from “Rural Design.”

-• All plants are native to our particular wetland - sedges, reeds, manuka, kanuka, cabbage trees (tī kōuka) and kahikatea and more recently kowhai and native hibiscus as well as five-finger (whauwhaupaku), kahikatea, flaxes (harakeke), manuka and kanuka.
+• In the reserve, as is the case with all our planting, we chose plants which are native to our particular area.
+For the wetland these were sedges, reeds, manuka, kanuka, cabbage trees (tī kōuka) and kahikatea and more recently kowhai and native hibiscus as well as five-finger (whauwhaupaku), kahikatea, flaxes (harakeke), manuka and kanuka.
+On the coastal walkway we needed hardy coastal plants and native flaxes to shore up the steep slopes.

 Predator control has been undertaken in the Langs Beach Scenic Reserve since December 2020 under the guidance of Waipu Kiwis.
 Targeted species are predominantly rats, possums and stoats.
 A network of traps has been placed throughout the reserve utilising the access tracks that have been constructed by the Wairahi Tracks Charitable Trust.
 This comprises 10 possum traps, approximately 15 rat traps and 5 stoat traps.
 The traps are complemented by the use of a track camera to ensure the traps are placed in optimal locations and most desirable lures are used.